 But back to the Macallan 12.
 You have to give those folks at Macallan credit.
 They use barrels that have been used to age sherry.
 But not just any barrels — they buy the barrels themselves, from wood they select, then essentially rent them to the sherry producers and get them back after a single run.
 So Macallan guarantees a steady supply of sherry-aged oak in top condition.

 You may not see the 12 but the ‘Select Oak’ in your local shop.
 That has happened here in Portland.
-This product is part of a new and unwelcome trend in Scotland of making whiskies with ‘no age statement.’
+This product is part of a recent (OK, last decade) trend in Scotland of making whiskies with ‘no age statement.’
 Which means, they are selling younger whiskies, usually prepared with some gambit like multiple woods or smaller casks, and usually at higher cost that the old-line 12-year-olds.
 Happily, Macallan continues to release their 12, 18 and 25-year old expressions of their signature Sherry Oak line.
 I’ll be pestering my local shops to carry them.

 Nose: Sweet butterscotch, plum, prune, bit of floral.
 Barest hint of smoke.